Stead, Simpson & Nephews was the largest footwear manufacturer in the world.

 Stead & Simpson was acquired by Clayform Properties for £120 million in cash in 1989.

-Stead & Simpson was bought out by its management for £50 million in 2005.
-By this time the firm had around 400 stores.
+Stead & Simpson was subject to a management buyout for £50 million in 2005.
+By this time the company had around 400 stores.

 Stead & Simpson entered into administration in 2008.
 It was acquired by Shoe Zone of Leicester.
 309 stores were retained, whilst 37 were closed.
 A further 90 shops were closed in 2012.